jlyheden/torganizer/README.md

 ## Extending it

 Currently only mp3 music file support is added.
-But flac, ogg, whatever can easily be added by subclassing torganizer.files.SoundFile and adding some ways to retrieve metadata.
+But flac, ogg, whatever can easily be added by subclassing torganizer.files.SoundFile and adding some ways to retrieve and store metadata.
 Adding support for video files is on the todo